Mangose/mods/README.md

 Key points:

-- Any element you want to update should have a stable `mId` (the first argument, for example `counter-value`).
+- Any node you plan to update must have a stable `mId` (the first argument, for example `counter-value`).
 - `render(...)` sends the initial UI tree.
 - `update(...)` sends only changed nodes.
 The host replaces nodes by `mId`.